Rank-one Boolean tensor factorization and the multilinear polytope: Numerical experiments

-\sctn{Numerical experiments} In this section, we conduct a preliminary numerical study to compare the recovery properties of the proposed LP relaxations for rank-one BTF.
+In this section, we conduct a preliminary numerical study to compare the recovery properties of the proposed LP relaxations for rank-one BTF.
 A comprehensive computational study that includes real data sets from the literature is a topic of future research.

-We consider three LP relaxations for rank-one BTF: (i) the standard LP, defined by Problem~\eqref{LP1}, (ii) the flower LP, defined by Problem~\eqref{LP3}, and (iii) the complete LP, defined by Problem~\eqref{LPf}.
+We consider three LP relaxations for rank-one BTF: (i) the standard LP, defined by Problem~\eqref{LP1}, (ii) the flower LP, defined by Problem~\eqref{LP3}, and (iii) the complete LP, defined by Problem~\eqref{LPadd}.
 We generate the input tensor $\G$ according to the fully-random corruption model defined before.
 For our numerical experiments we set $n= m = l= 15$, $r_{\bar w} \in [0:0.04:1.0]$, and $p \in [0:0.01:0.5]$.
+Given $r_{\bar w}$, we construct the ground truth tensor $\bar \W = \bar x \otimes \bar y \otimes \bar z$ as follows: we set $q := \sqrt[3]{r_{\bar w}}$ and let $\bar x$, $\bar y$, $\bar z$ be vectors of Bernoulli random variables with parameter $q$.
+It then follows that $\avg[\sum_{ijk}{\bar w_{ijk}}] = q^3 = r_{\bar w}$.
 For each fixed pair $(r_{\bar w}, p)$, we run 40 random trials.
 We then count the number of times each LP relaxation recovers the ground truth.
 Dividing by the number of trials, we obtain the empirical rate of recovery.
 All experiments are performed on the {\tt NEOS} server~\cite{neos98} and all LPs are solved with {\tt GAMS/CPLEX}~\cite{cplex}.
-Results are shown in Figure~\ref{figure2}; as can be seen from Figures~\ref{fig2a} and~\ref{fig2b}, our recovery guarantees given by Theorems~\ref{th LP1} and~\ref{th LP2} are fairly tight, and we conjecture that these conditions are necessary for recovery as well.
-Moreover, Figure~\ref{fig2c} indicates that the complete LP significantly outperforms the flower LP and hence understanding its recovery properties is an important topic of future research.
+Results are shown in Figure~\ref{figure2}; as can be seen from Figures~\ref{fig2a} and~\ref{fig2b}, our recovery guarantees given by~\cref{corLP1} and~\cref{th LP2} are fairly tight, and we conjecture that these conditions are necessary for recovery as well.
+Moreover, Figure~\ref{fig2c} indicates that the complete LP significantly outperforms the flower LP and hence understanding its recovery properties is a topic of future research.

 Finally, we would like to remark that while the recovery threshold of the original NP-hard problem is independent of the density of the input tensor, our theoretical and numerical results indicate that for all considered LP relaxations of rank-one BTF, the recovery threshold improves as the tensor density increases.
-This is indeed in agreement with several studies on graph problems, discovering that LP relaxations perform better on denser graphs (see for example~\cite{PolTuz94,AviUme03,dPIdaTim20}).